wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-hpcpack-cluster-headnode.md

 <properties
- pageTitle="Create an HPC Pack head node in an Azure VM | Windows Azure" description="Learn how to use the Azure Management Portal and the Resource Manager deployment model to create a Microsoft HPC Pack head node in an Azure VM." services="virtual-machines" documentationCenter=""
+ pageTitle="Create an HPC Pack head node in an Azure VM | Azure" description="Learn how to use the Azure Management Portal and the Resource Manager deployment model to create a Microsoft HPC Pack head node in an Azure VM." services="virtual-machines" documentationCenter=""